ftk1000/GraphNeuralNets/Geometric_DL.md

       32:11 Graph ConvNet: Y = ReLU ( AXW )
              Y = SoftMax( A ReLU ( AXW1 ) W2 )
       39:42 For what graphs do we need depth?
-            For images CovNets are deep, 100+ layers.
+            For in computer vision NNs are deep, 100+ layers.
 For graphs usually - NO.

         Tula, Russia 1980
         Table of Contents (powered by https://videoken.com)